sadotn/FZH119_clone/README.md

 The program is compatible with a variety of FZHxxx series chips.
 This is a custom chip package, and other IC programs are equally applicable.
 If the usage is different, just modify this function: fzh_WriteSram( 0x40,START_SRAM,temp_buff,3,fzh_light_grade);
 The reference circuit is provided as follows:

+# 8*8 dot matrix module circuit board
+Foreword A Polyhua family has an 8*8 dot matrix module circuit board (robot eyes) that is cheap, and recently bought a lot of them.
+The board contains two 8*8 dot matrix screens, and the driver chip is FZH119 (Fang Zhonghe).
+FZH119 is mainly used to drive 8-segment 16-bit common cathode or 16-segment 8-bit common anode digital tubes.
+After inquiry, there are not many examples of FZH119 used in dot-matrix screens, but dot-matrix screens and digital tubes are interlinked.
+In order to realize the driver of the dot matrix screen, this article mostly draws on the source code of the digital tube driver of the predecessors.
+At the same time, the circuit board may have installation and design defects, the polarity of the filter capacitor is reversed, and the wiring is not in the usual way.
+Originally, FZH119 can use IIC to drive the dot matrix as long as the low bit of the data is in the front and the high bit is in the back.
+But the normal IIC appears as garbled characters on this board.
+In order to solve the problem of garbled characters, two arrays seg_sq[] and grid_sq[] are added to control the output sequence of segments.
+I'm a beginner and I don't know if this control is reasonable, it won't be superfluous.
+In any case, the normal display was finally realized.